-Urban Area Working Groups (UAWGs) - Membership in the UAWG must provide either direct or indirect representation for all relevant jurisdictions and response disciplines (including law enforcement, fire service, EMS, hospitals, public health, and emergency management) that comprise the defined UA.
+Urban Area Working Groups - Membership in the UAWG must provide either direct or indirect representation for all relevant jurisdictions and response disciplines (including law enforcement, fire service, EMS, hospitals, public health, and emergency management) that comprise the defined UA.
 It also must be inclusive of local Citizen Corps Council and tribal representatives.
 The UAWG should also ensure the integration of local emergency management, public health, and health care systems into a coordinated sustained local capability to respond effectively to a mass casualty incident.
-Additional group composition criteria is found in the FEMA Preparedness Grants Manual.
+Additional group composition criteria are found in the FEMA Preparedness Grants Manual.

-THIRA - Subrecipients are required to submit a THIRA for all 32 core capabilities.
+Threat Hazard Identification and Risk Assessment - Subrecipients are required to submit a THIRA for all 32 core capabilities.
 Beginning in 2019, UAs are required to submit a THIRA every three years.
 An annual capability assessment will still be required.

-SPR - The SPR is an annual grant requirement for all states, territories, and UAs.
+Stakeholder Preparedness Review - The SPR is an annual grant requirement for all states, territories, and UAs.
 It is an annual capability assessment, which helps jurisdictions identify capability gaps and prioritize investment requirements to reach the targets set in their THIRA.